 All large SUVs, and indeed large luxury saloons, are relatively expensive to run, and the BMW X7 is no different.
 It runs on wide, costly tyres, insurance premiums won’t be cheap and, though BMW makes efficient engines, the X7 won’t be as frugal as the smaller cars in its range.
-Nonetheless, the X7 is one of the most economical options in the sector and offsetting its purchase price (which, in fairness, is on a par with rival SUVs) will be strong resale values will offset some of that upfront price.
+Nonetheless, the X7 is one of the most economical options in the sector and strong resale values will offset some of that upfront price.
 Buyers in this sector are unlikely to be put off by the cost of running a car of this nature but, for simplicity’s sake, BMW’s three-year, pay monthly all-in servicing takes stress out of ownership and includes two full services, fluid top-ups, a wash and vacuum every time you visit, map updates for the sat-nav and seasonal health checks.
 It also includes the first MoT.

 As this is BMW’s first ever X7 model, there’s very little reliability data of note to call upon.
 It shares its electronics with other models in the BMW line-up, but they’re still too new to get a handle on their reliability.
 The engines have been around for longer and in general are quite robust, though as we’ve seen in the past, BMWs can get expensive to maintain as they get older.
 It might be slightly worrying that BMW ranks stone-dead last in the JD Power UK Vehicle Dependability Survey, and has done for the last few years on the trot.